 It’s time to chase away those winter blues.
-Spring is nearly here, and if you’re planning a trip away from the cold, these hotel re openings are the best places to escape to.
+Spring is here, and if you’re planning a trip away from the cold, these hotel re-openings are the best places to escape to.

 2. The looks: It’s a family owned hotel with character.
 They’ve resisted the urge for swooping overhauls with designer credentials.
 Instead, Le Sirenuse looks and feels like a private home.

 3. Franco’s Bar: The hotel’s brand new watering hole, Franco’s Bar, is exactly what Positano needed.
 Ideal for people watching, stellar views of the ocean, and of course, finely crafted cocktails.

 4. The Amalfi Coast: The fishing village of Positano is one of the most photogenic spots on the Amalfi Coast.

 5. Michelin-star restaurant: La Sponda, the hotel’s Michelin star restaurant, is one of the best on the coast.
 In the evenings the restaurant is lit by 400 candles creating a surreal atmosphere where you can enjoy the dishes of Chef Gennaro Russo

 Amanzoe, Porto Helo, Greece